 Cystic fibrosis genes causes mucus builds up in areas such as your pancreas as well as your lungs.
 The mucus becomes very thick and the individual will have problems breathing.
 Other related issues will include growth, digestion and nutrition issues.
 Unfortunately, there is no cure for the disease and the cystic fibrosis life expectancy varies … Continue reading Health: Cystic Fibrosis

+What Causes Arthritis Disease?
 The Arthritis disease is actually inflammation in the joints.
-When injury occurs that joint becomes tender, painful, stiff and swollen.
+When an injury occurs that joint becomes tender, painful, stiff and swollen.
 If the inflammation is there for an extended period then the tissues will be permanently damaged.
-A joint is located where two bones meet and this can be in areas such as your hands, fingers, … Continue reading Health and Lifestyle: What causes the Arthritis disease?
+A joint is located where two bones meet and this can be in areas … Continue reading What Causes Arthritis and How to Avoid Arthritis Disease

 For someone who loves to shop or investigate the services of merchandise business; then the job of a mystery shopper will be appealing.
 This particular assignment allows a shopper to evaluate the products and services offered by any company.
 This opportunity has grown over the years due to the accessibility of the internet to millions … Continue reading Jamaican Lifestyle: The Pros and Cons of being a mystery shopper

 Can you remember when you were younger walking into stores and scanning through all the beauty magazines?
 Did you used to have a stash of beauty magazines in your room?
 This is a common practice among women.
 It is almost an essential item in our own private stash; that of having a beauty magazine tucked … Continue reading Jamaican Lifestyle: Transitioning from Beauty magazines to beauty blogs